mauho/PCP-Vertiefung-Python/README.md

     except GeneratorExit:
         print("nothing more to squarer")
 ```
-Data can be sent to the coroutine with the send() method.
+Data can be sent to the coroutine with send() method.
 Coroutines only run if the next() or send() method has been called.
 It can be stopped with the close() method, because otherwise the coroutine run indefinitely.
+It's also possible to send an exception with throw().
+This exception is then raised in the coroutine.

 ## Zen of Python
 [PEP 20 – The Zen of Python](https://peps.python.org/pep-0020/) was created in late August 2004.
 Tim Peters, a long